jobarber/essays/README.md

 <img width="487" alt="Screen Shot 2023-01-03 at 7 44 41 AM" src="https://user-images.githubusercontent.com/10589631/210379910-652ee804-0b4c-420b-b62c-37ab3d47bde1.png">

 I have tried Transformer models, sklearn models, and a number of other models through AWS.
-None of them solve the problem really well so far.
+The RoBERTa model does best so far.
 The dataset is highly imbalanced, and the scores the most common scores are 3 and 4--the scores with language overlap--for both classes.
 The optimizing metric I chose is Matthews correlation coefficient (MCC).
 Unlike the F1-score and other measures, the MCC is symmetric and essentially measures the correlation between classes without be impacted by class imbalances.